-- Continuous Evaluation consists of two tests each of 30 marks and 1 hour of duration and average of the same will be converted to 30 marks. - Submission of assignment which consists of solving 20 numerical and it carried 10 marks of evaluation. - End semester examination will consist of 60 marks exam.
+- Continuous evaluation consists of two tests each of 15 marks and 1 hour of duration. - Submission of assignment which consists of solving 20 numerical and it carried 10 marks of evaluation. - End semester examination will consist of 60 marks exam.